 Press Alt + Left click / Tumble tool + Click Tumble/Rotate the camera around the point of interest.
 Press Alt + scroll wheel / Pan tool + Click Pan/Track the camera horizontally or parallel to the view plane.
 Press Alt + Right click / Dolly tool + Click Dolly/Zoom the camera towards or away from the point of interest.
 Press Arrow keys Move the camera left, right, forward or backward.
-Tip: Press Shift plus any arrow key to increase the speed of the camera movements.
 Look around tool (B) + Click Rotate the camera around its eye.
 This can help creating bookmarks for 360 VR exports.
 Press F Frame the selection (or the whole scene if selection is empty).
 Press A Frame the whole scene.
 Frame tool Frame the selection (or the whole scene if selection is empty) in all 3D viewports.
 Press N Turn the camera's view direction towards north while keeping the view angle to the ground.
 Press N + Shift Turn the camera's view direction vertically down and rotate the scene so north is up.
 Press X Y, or Z Turn the camera's view to respectively align to the X, Y, or Z axis.
 This allows to quickly see front, back, top, bottom, and side views.
 Press H Reset camera to a default position.
 Press Space Maximize 3D Viewport .
 The active 3D Viewport is maximized and fills the entire CityEngine window.
 Press Space again to restore the previous window layout.
 Right click Viewport then Toggle Fullscreen Make 3D Viewport fullscreen.
 To come back to the normal mode, press Esc or click the same context menu entry.